 “Dave helped me see that it’s important to help others and to share success,” Kelchner remembers.

 “He showed me that when you’re doing well, you do good for others.
 And that’s an ideal I still hold onto today.”

 In 1976, Greg Kelchner opened a retail store called Vail Mountaineering in Vail’s Lionshead area to expand his guiding business, rent cross-country ski gear, and sell other outdoor gear including skis, backpacking gear, sleeping bags, and tents.
 In the summer, he based his retail and rental business as well as his guiding and instruction business out of the Vail Mountaineering shop.

-In 1986, Kelchner had the opportunity to sell the retail part of his business to Alex Wilhelmsen, who eventually developed his business into the high-end clothing retailer Axel’s in Vail Village.
-This opportunity gave Kelchner to focus back on the guiding portion of his business, and in 1986, he began Timberline Tours as it is known today.
+In 1986, Kelchner had the opportunity to sell the retail part of his business to Axel Wilhelmsen, who eventually developed his business into the high-end clothing retailer Axel’s in Vail Village.
+This gave Kelchner the opportunity to focus back on the guiding portion of his business, and in 1986, he began Timberline Tours as it is known today.